 Mallon's mind yielded to the Cognitor's domination, but his contingency spells did not.
 The Free Cities of Tsanas simultaneously began a plunge to the surface.
 Immediately, the minds of all inhabitants panicked.
-Thoughts went from obeying the insidious orders of Bellum towards their immediate survival.
+Thoughts went from obeying the insidious orders of Bellum toward their immediate survival.
 A half-second delay was enough for them to realize something was amiss as gravity reclaimed them.
 Bellum fought to control his newfound power, only to prioritize his own survival over total control of Mallon.
 As the architect of Otar's first doom, he was a well-aware of what awaited him if he was unsuccessful.

 "So the masked Cognitor was merely a puppet for the real master," Mallon said as he turned to the young Advocate.
 "An entertaining spectacle and clever ploy, but there were reasons I am Suzerain of Four Worlds."

 "I had hoped you had lapsed in your power, Suzerain, but recognizing you in disguise was obvious once you stood before us," Cort said.
 "But you believed my puppet show, so I sought to use you to solve my own problem."

 "Which I did, but sometimes, your mind transfer and control process is imperfect.
 Hence the rogue constructs and the dreaming vagrants."